timmyerikeriksson/GitCourseNotes/README.md

 Exercise 1.2
 Remote is an alias of the url it is being pointed to -u means upstream. links repo to the "main" one
-Should the readme not be in <h1>?
+Should the readme not be in header tag?
 Looks like mine is broken Connection between local repo name and remote? no idea remove remote by git remove remote
 Looks the same to me compared to method 1